 Traveling Heart Gallery features children waiting for adoption

-A picture paints 1,000 words, and the portraits in the traveling Adoption Rhode Island Heart Gallery speak volumes.
+A picture paints a thousand words, and the portraits in the traveling Adoption Rhode Island Heart Gallery speak volumes.

-Brothers Eli and Joshua are photographed together, and they hope that tells you something: "That we're happy together."
+Brothers Eli and Joshua are photographed together, and they hope that tells you that they're happy together.

 The playful brothers climbed into a rusty 1941 Dodge pickup and photographer Gene Hutnak, snapped away, noting their interaction.